Session Dates: February 17 · April 21 · June 23 · August 18 · October 20 · December 15, 2026

 Peer accelerators are curated learning groups designed to unleash innovation and help our clients be happier, more productive, and more connected.

-AI for Executives is designed for senior leaders across industries who are steering teams, organizations, and strategy through an era of massive transformation.
+• AI for Leaders is designed for senior leaders across industries who are steering teams, organizations, and strategy through an era of massive transformation.

 This cohort intentionally excludes leaders working at AI-only companies, focusing instead on those in healthcare, finance, manufacturing, consumer, civic innovation, transportation, education, and other sectors now being reshaped by AI.

-AI for Executives creates a space to step out of the noise and into structured reflection, allowing leaders to think clearly, compare approaches, and build real-time insights with people they trust over a shared piece of learning.
+AI for Leaders Fellowship creates a space to step out of the noise and into structured reflection, allowing leaders to think clearly, compare approaches, and build real-time insights with people they trust over a shared piece of learning.

 This accelerator helps leaders move from reactive pressure to intentional strategy: clarifying what AI means for teams, customers, ethics, risk, performance, culture, talent, and the executive’s own leadership approach.

-AI for Executives is a six-session, book-anchored leadership accelerator focused on the most important questions facing senior leaders in 2026.
+• AI for Leaders Fellowship is a six-session, media-anchored leadership accelerator focused on the most important questions facing senior leaders in 2026.

 Every other month, participants gather for confidential, closed-door conversations grounded in a single piece of media that opens new ways to think about intelligent systems, human judgment, and organizational strategy.